Michael Massimino

 Books

-Mike’s book, Spaceman: An Astronaut’s Unlikely Journey to Unlock the Secrets of the Universe, has received rave reviews and is a New York Times Bestseller.
-Mike’s latest book, Moonshot: A NASA Astronaut’s Guide to Achieving the Impossible, teaches the NASA Astronaut mindset to solve problems, provide leadership in the face of adversity, and never give up when pursuing your wildest ambitions.
+Mike’s book, Spaceman: An Astronaut’s Unlikely Journey to Unlock the Secrets of the Universe, has garnered critical acclaim and achieved New York Times Bestseller status.
+Moreover, his latest book, Moonshot: A NASA Astronaut’s Guide to Achieving the Impossible, imparts the NASA astronaut mindset for effective problem-solving.
+It also provides guidance on leadership in the face of adversity and encourages perseverance in pursuing ambitious goals.
+His insightful books offer valuable lessons drawn from his experiences as an astronaut speaker.

 Awards

-He has also received a 2017 Christopher Award, the 2017 Columbia University Community Impact Outstanding Community Service Award, and the 2017 Communications Award of the National Space Club.
-The street that Mike grew up on in Franklin Square, NY has been renamed “Mike Massimino Street.”
+He has also received several distinguished awards, including a 2017 Christopher Award, the 2017 Columbia University Community Impact Outstanding Community Service Award, and the 2017 Communications Award of the National Space Club.
+Furthermore, the street where Mike grew up in Franklin Square, NY, has been renamed “Mike Massimino Street” in his honor.
+These accolades recognize his significant contributions both within and beyond his career as an astronaut speaker.

 Michael Massimino Speaking Topics